CarloNicolini/lfrwmx/README.md

 In this release I've adapted and partially rewritten the freely-available code (https://sites.google.com/site/santofortunato/inthepress2) to generate weighted networks as described in the paper by Lancichinetti A. and Fortunato S., *Benchmarks for testing community detection algorithms on directed and weighted graphs with overlapping communities*, Phys.
 Rev. E 80, 016118.

-This release of PACO comes with some convenience MATLAB wrappers around the famous LFR benchmark.
 You can compile the LFR benchmark by specifying:

-    $> cmake -DCOMPILE_LFR=True -DMATLAB_SUPPORT=True ..
+    $> cmake -DMATLAB_SUPPORT=True ..
     $> make lfrw_mx

 The `lfrw_mx` function is self-documented: